Mailu/Mailu/docs/contributors/guidelines.rst

 If you contribute to this project, please read through them all and read the architectural documentation.
-Reviewers will check that your contributions match these guidelines amont other things.
+Reviewers will check that your contributions match these guidelines among other things.

 If you feel one of the guidelines is wrong or incomplete, please come and discuss on our messaging channel, then open a pull request including the